utlib/dspace-exams-ingest-scripts/README.md

 ## Workflow

 ### Scanning & Filenaming

-* Receive scanned exams in PDF format from campuses A, B, C
+* Exams are scanned into PDF with file names
 * Each PDF file must contain the course code, month and year.
 * DSpace Dublin Core metadata are generated based on each PDF's filename.
 <br>